How to Relieve Stress with Crocodile Pose: A Kids Yoga Tool for Calm and Focus

 Crocodile yoga pose with kids

-Yoga poses that invite lying on the stomach create a sense of safety and security that reduces anxiety and calms the nervous system, stimulating the parasympathetic “rest and digest” response.
+Kids yoga poses that invite lying on the stomach create a sense of safety and security that reduces anxiety and calms the nervous system, stimulating the parasympathetic “rest and digest” response.

 Practicing crocodile pose provides a perfect foundation for other prone yoga back bends like cobra and sphinx.